adapter-hub/adapters/adapter_docs/v2_transition.md

 Version 2 of `adapter-transformers` brings a lot of new features and changes to the library.
 This document gives an overview on what's new and which library changes to look out for when upgrading from v1 to v2.
-Potentially breaking changes are marked with "⚠️".
+Sections with potentially breaking changes are marked with "⚠️".

 ## What's new